predictiveworks/cdap-spark/bpmm.md

 # Business Predictions Maturity Model (BPMM)

 ## Objective
-The *BPMM* was defined to offer a practical guide to **Unified Visual Analytics** for enterprises at any scale, with actionable recommendations based on (existing) open-source solutions.
+The *BPMM* is a practical guide to **Unified Visual Analytics** for enterprises at any scale with actionable recommendations based on (existing) open-source solutions.
+Its focus is on the corporate adoption of **predictive analytics**.

 ## Visual Analytics